-In this section we review properties of binomial coefficients that will be needed further.
+In this section, we review properties of binomial coefficients that will be needed further.

-\emph{Binomial coefficients} will be denoted by $\tbinom{n}{m}$.
-They can be defined as unique numbers such that the identity
+\emph{Binomial coefficients} will be denoted by $\tbinom{n}{m}$; they can be defined as unique numbers satisfying the identity

-holds for any real numbers $a,b$ and integer $n\ge 0$.
+for any real numbers $a,b$ and integer $n\ge 0$.
 This identity is called \emph{binomial expansion}.
 It can be used to derive some identities on binomial coefficients; for example,

-The number $\tbinom{n}{m}$ plays an important role in combinatorics --- it gives the number of ways that $m$ objects can be chosen from $n$ different objects; this value can be found explicitly:
+The number $\tbinom{n}{m}$ plays an important role in combinatorics, as it gives the number of ways that $m$ objects can be chosen from $n$ different objects.
+This value can be found explicitly using the formula

-Note that all $\tbinom{n}{m}$ different ways to choose $m$ objects from $n$ different objects are falling into two categories: (1) those which include the last object --- there are $\tbinom{n-1}{m-1}$ of them, and (2) those which do not include it --- there are $\tbinom{n-1}{m}$ of them.
+Note that all $\tbinom{n}{m}$ different ways to choose $m$ objects from $n$ different objects fall into two categories: (1) those which include the last object --- there are $\tbinom{n-1}{m-1}$ of them, and (2) those which do not include it --- there are $\tbinom{n-1}{m}$ of them.
 It follows that